shayandaneshvar/Mine_Sweeper/README.md

 **In order to unflag a cell Type "ufl" then Enter and add the coordinates.

-**In order to exit the programm  type "ext" and press enter.
+**In order to exit the program type "ext" and press enter.
 //////////////////////////////////////////////////////////////////////////////////